This post was last Updated on September 18, 2020

 Now and then we like to ask camping owners a couple of difficult questions.
 Not particularly for fun (or maybe just a little) but also to get an idea about how things are handled.
 When we asked Jacco, the owner of Terme d’Astor about his policy on clothing, he told us that he didn’t have any.
 That guests are never called out about wearing clothes.
-He was right, nowhere in the info brochure we found anything about a clothing policy except obviously for the pool and the sauna.
+He was right, nowhere in the info brochure, we found anything about a clothing policy except obviously for the pool and the sauna.

 Yet pretty much all of the guests were naked most of the time.
 When we asked the reason for that he replied “because my strategy actually works”.
 Very fair point Jacco.
 By not forcing visitors with rules they become more relaxed and take off their clothes naturally anyway.

 Neither does the camping have a policy against single men and yet we found a great male/female mix at Terme d’Astor.
-Another point for the management which doesn’t believe in discrimination and concludes that there’s no specific problem with single men.
+Another point for the management that doesn’t believe in discrimination and concludes that there’s no specific problem with single men.

 Important to add here of course is that the abundance of staff knows perfectly well how to pick out the rotten apples if they should appear.

 As it always goes with campings that have Dutch management, the large majority of their guests happen to be Dutch or Belgian.
-Other than that Terme d’Astor also attracts a fair amount of English and Germans and sees a significant growth in French visitors.
-That last part we love to hear the most because it proves the rumours that naturism among the French is growing fast.
+Other than that Terme d’Astor also attracts a fair amount of English and Germans and sees significant growth in French visitors.
+That last part we love to hear the most because it proves the rumors that naturism among the French is growing fast.

 Reservations & Contact